»Get Paid to Read Emails

 18th and 19th century printed music sheets.
 The NTS organise concerts using this music in the Great Hall.

 There is a cast iron stove in the Library.
-Above it is a portrait of a young Charles Mackenzie Fraser painted by Henry Raeburn.
+Above it is a portrait of a young Charles Mackenzie painted by Henry Raeburn.
 This painting was donated to the National Trust for Scotland by Mr D S Bowser.

 The games table is for playing the 18th century game Trou Madame.